 This bill amends and reenacts several sections of the North Dakota Century Code related to the certification and regulation of water distribution and wastewater system operators.
 Notably, it establishes that certificates issued under this chapter will now expire on the first day of January of the year following issuance, rather than July.
-The bill also modifies the fee structure for certification, allowing the department to prescribe reasonable fees based on the anticipated costs of processing applications and administering examinations, rather than capping the initial certificate fee at fifty dollars and the renewal fee at twenty-five dollars.
-Additionally, the department is now required to hold at least one examination each year, which can be administered by a third-party examination service.
+The bill also modifies the fee structure for certification, allowing the department to prescribe reasonable fees based on the anticipated costs associated with certification processes, rather than capping initial and renewal fees at specific amounts.
+Additionally, it mandates that the department hold at least one examination each year, which can be administered by a third-party service.

 Adopted by the Senate Workforce Development Committee: 23.1-07-04, 23.1-07-05, 23.1-07-06, 23.1-07-08